 Seek Experienced Legal Assistance

 Legal cases involving spinal cord injury require an attorney who has a thorough understanding of all the aspects of SCI and is experienced in handling such cases.
-If you or a loved one has sustained a spinal cord injury due to an accident or assault, call attorney Anthony Van Johnson at 404-551-2428.
-Do not delay as you may have a valid claim and may be entitled to compensation for injuries, but a lawsuit must be filed before the applicable statute of limitations expires. https://www.vanjohnsonlaw.us .
+If you or a loved one has sustained a spinal cord injury due to an accident or assault, contact: Trial Lawyers USA, LLC at 678-882-7355, or e-mail: firstname.lastname@example.org for a free consultation..
+Do not delay as you may have a valid claim and may be entitled to compensation for injuries, but a lawsuit must be filed before the applicable statute of limitations expires.